apache/mxnet/docs/tutorials/python/mnist.md

 act2 = mx.sym.Activation(data=fc2, act_type="relu")
 ```

-The last fully-connected layer often has the hidden size equals to the number of
+The last fully-connected layer often has the hidden size equal to the number of
 classes in the dataset.
-Then we stack a softmax layer, which map the input into
+Then we stack a softmax layer, which maps the input to
-a probability score.
-During the training stage, a cross entropy loss is then
+a probability score for each class of output type.
+During the training stage,
-applied between the output and label.
+a cross entropy loss is then applied between the output predicted by the network
+and true label.

 ```python
 # MNIST has 10 classes